 Also, if you do this on a consistent basis, you may find that the net player actually retreats from the net so they will be less of a threat.

 7. Don’t feel like you have to hit a winner when you get a short ball

 A common mistake I see with beginner doubles players is that when they get a short ball, they go for way more than they need to.

-Instead, of going for an out and out winner by hitting the ball as hard as you can, you should pick a big target and look to hit a more controlled shot.
+Instead, of going for an out-and-out winner by hitting your shot as hard as you can, you should pick a big target and look to hit a more controlled shot.

 8. Make sure to have good communication with your doubles partner

 It is amazing how many extra points you will win just by having good communication with your doubles partner.